syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Handwritten-Signature.md

 {% endhighlight %}
 {% endtabs %}

-Handwritten signature selection will be allowed only if the `SfPdfViewer.AnnotationSettings.Constarints` API is set to `AnnotationConstraints.Selectable`.
+Handwritten signature selection will be allowed only if the `SfPdfViewer.AnnotationSettings.Constraints` API is set to `AnnotationConstraints.Selectable`.
 The following code prevents the handwritten signatures selection, even though the `Constraints` property of the handwritten signature annotation is set to `AnnotationConstraints.Selectable`.

 {% tabs %}
 {% highlight c# %}